stelligent/config-lint/README.md

 * Embedded JSON for IAM policies should be parsed and made available for JMESPath query
 * Add an optional YAML file for project settings, such as ignoring certain rules for certain resources
 * Implement more of the operators from Cloud Custodian
-* Figure out what other filter types might be needed (if any)
+* Figure out what other assertion types might be needed (if any)
 * Output should be grouped by resource id
 * Finish implementing value_from to allow for dynamic data (again, see Cloud Custodian)
 * Add ability to extend with a Lambda function